benbaptist/minecraft-wrapper/documentation/player.rst

--  setGroup(self, group)
+-  setGroup(self, group, creategroup=True)

         Adds the player to a specified group.
-Returns False if group does not exist (set debiug to see error).
+Returns False if the command fails (set debiug to see error).
+Failure is only normally expected if the group does not exist and creategroup is False.

+        :Args:
-        :arg group: Group node (string)
+            :group: Group node (string)
+            :creategroup: If True (by default), will create the group if it does not exist already.
+This WILL generate a warning log since it is not an expected condition.

         :returns:  Boolean; True if operation succeeds, False if it fails (set debug mode to see/log error).